 - Institute meeting-free zones every day or a meeting-free day once a week.

-- Use a web-based project management tool so workers know what is expected of them, when tasks are due, and who needs to be informed during their progress.
+- Use a web-based project management tool so workers know what is expected of them when tasks are due and who needs to be informed of their progress.

 - Get conversations out of email and move them to a collaborative digital workspace, such as a company-managed intranet or a web-based productivity tool.